opennorth/opennorth.ca/collections/_posts/2020/2020-08-11-opening-up-covid-19-data.md

 * **It’s confusing to access data.** Participants sometimes learned that the data they sought was actually already available, but that they didn't know where to look!

 <p style="text-align:center;">
-    <a href="https://vimeo.com/436477311">To see all of our findings, access the Consultation Brief here.</a>
+    <b><a href="https://www.opennorth.ca/publications/#covid-19-challenges-facing-open-and-shared-covid-19-data">To see all of our findings, access the Consultation Brief here.</a></b>
 </p>

 ## WHAT WE LEARNED FROM HOSTING AN ONLINE CONSULTATION